HazenBabcock/cl-plplot/cl-plplot/README.txt

 characters then watch out!

 A callback has been added that should trap PLplot when it tries to call exit() and instead cause a Lisp side error to be thrown.
-If you find that you find a PLplot error that is not trapped by this callback please let me know.
+If you find a PLplot error that is not trapped by this callback please let me know.